What is Gallbladder Disease?

 Each individual may experience symptoms differently.
-Anyone with suffering severe pain should consult a doctor immediately.
+Anyone suffering severe pain should consult a doctor immediately.

 Cholecystitis is the most common type of gallbladder disease.
 This is a more severe gallstone blockage inside a biliary tract that can cause swelling in the gallbladder.
 It presents itself as either an acute or chronic inflammation of the gallbladder.

-The main symptom of this acute gallbladder disease is sudden sharp pain in the abdomen that may last 6 hours or longer.
+The main symptom of this acute gallbladder disease is a sudden sharp pain in the abdomen that may last 6 hours or longer.
 This is commonly referred to as a gallbladder attack.
 Gallbladder attacks cause pain in the upper right side of the abdomen.

 Some people may experience additional signs and symptoms, such as: